 Policy and Governance, Circular Economy, Management, Recycling, Disposal

-The purpose of this study is to demonstrate the sustainable potential of the MSW management sector in Ukraine by analyzing experience abroad and modeling various development scenarios for the country.
-The study considers institutional and economic arrangements that would help realize the waste recycling potential in the most efficient manner.
+The purpose of this study is to demonstrate the potential of the waste-recycling sector in Russia and to offer recommendations for how it should be developed.
+The authors base their forecasts and guidelines on an analysis of the MSW sector outside of Russia and by modeling various MSW management development scenarios.
+The study considers the institutional and economic mechanisms that would help fully realize the waste recycling potential in the most efficient manner.